Rolling Thunderz Rolling Thunderz

 ls7 Corvette

-The 2009 ZR1 Corvette will be the first production Corvette equipped with a supercharged engine and the most powerful production Corvette ever created with 620 plus horsepower.
+The C6 ZR1 Corvette is the first production Corvette equipped with a supercharged engine with power output rated at 638 horsepower and 604 ft-lbs torque making it the most powerful Corvette ever created in 2009.

-The supercharged 2009 ZR1 Corvette is an exceptionally powerful and technologically advanced super car with unparalleled performance capabilities that are extraordinarily extreme.
-The Extreme performance consists of a top speed of over 200 mph and 0-60 mph acceleration in the low 3 second range.
+The supercharged C6 ZR1 Corvette is an exceptionally powerful and technologically advanced super car with top speed performance of over 200 mph and 0-60 mph acceleration in the low 3 second range

 2009 ZR1 Corvette